-The mobile-first approach is gaining popularity.
+The mobile-first approach to content marketing is gaining popularity.
 What’s so unique about it?
 What takeaways does it offer to digital marketers?
-How to incorporate the takeaways into content marketing?
+How to incorporate these changes into your mobile content marketing?

 Let’s find out.

 Consumers are using their smart devices for everything from watching sports to shopping online.
 Brands feel the need to design product experience for handheld users.
-Many are adopting the mobile-first approach.
+Many are adopting the mobile content marketing approach.
 This approach places mobile at the helm and considers it more pertinent than desktop.

 The Mobile Web